department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 ### Advanced training and certifications

-You can use GI BIll to help pay for licensing and certifications so you can become a licensed or certified mechanic, medical technician, attorney, therapist, website developer, computer network engineer, or other professional.
+You can also use the GI BIll to help pay for licensing and certifications so you can become a licensed or certified mechanic, medical technician, attorney, therapist, website developer, computer network engineer, or other professional.
 [Learn about this benefit](/education/advanced-training-and-certifications/).

 <div markdown="0"><br></div>